Unlock the full kit

 10 glitches quietly running your life.

 A free field zine.
 The cognitive glitches that cost the most money, wreck the most relationships, and tilt the most arguments.
-Named, illustrated, with a defense move for each.
-Same editorial quality as the full deck — just ten of them.
+Long-form, illustrated, with stories and defense moves you can use this week.

 THE STORY